 • Justice Seeking – We highlight and challenge injustices faced by those individuals we walk in solidarity with.
 This includes hosting city-wide events to raise awareness about drug-related deaths and showcasing the Story Chair, which involves women with experience in the criminal justice system.

-• Spiritual Nurture – Recognising the spiritual dimension in all of us, as emphasised in the Twelve Steps Programme (a set of guiding principles for recovery from addiction), we offer spiritual retreats for the recovery community (including ‘Oaktrees’, a locally commissioned recovery and rehab service), meditations, services, and workshops for both clients and staff of recovery and rehab services.
+• Spiritual Nurture – We recognise the spiritual dimension in all of us, as emphasised in the Twelve Steps Programme (a set of guiding principles for recovery from addiction).

-Visit the news section of our website for the latest updates on the Lantern, which plays an increasingly central role in the Cathedral’s daily life.
+Visit the news section of our website for the latest updates from the Cathedral Lantern Project, which plays an increasingly central role in the Cathedral’s daily life.

 Find out more